 Research plans for the CLEAR Study at Cancer Council NSW

-Scientists at Cancer Council NSW will be using CLEAR questionnaire data and blood samples to evaluate risk factors for cancer.
-Particular areas of interest will be links between cancer and:
+Scientists at Cancer Council NSW are using CLEAR questionnaire data and blood samples to evaluate risk factors for cancer.
+Particular areas of interest are links between cancer and:

 - Infectious agents

 - Hormones (exogenous and endogenous)

 - BMI/physical activity

 We are also interested in cancer in immigrant populations compared with people who are Australian born.

 We invite researchers to join us for a discussion about possible collaborative projects.
 At CCNSW we are particularly interested in collaborations which can bring expertise outside our areas of content knowledge, such as laboratory science.
 New collaborators are welcome.

 It should be noted that The CLEAR Study is an open resource.
 Scientists may apply to use questionnaire data and blood samples for any cancer research project, subject to scientific and ethical approval, without collaboration with Cancer Council NSW.